 The Lost Castle Treasure, the second book in the Sir Kaye, the Boy Knight series to follow the award-winning first book, The Knighting of Sir Kaye, was published along with the audio edition.
 The third book in the series, Legend of the Forest Beast, is well underway along with simultaneous development of the fourth book in the series that will conclude the four book story arc—but not to worry, there will probably be more standalone Sir Kaye adventures after book four.

 Begin the adventure with the first book in the series, The Knighting of Sir Kaye and then follow up with second book in the series, The Lost Castle Treasure.
-Read more about the series along with a sneak peek of both books at About the Sir Kaye Series.
+Read more about the series along with a sneak peek of both books at the Chapter Books page.

 What reviewers are saying about the Sir Kaye books: